 The Company is subject to interest rate risk on its long-term fixed and floating rate debt.
 The Company periodically uses interest rate hedging products to modify risk from interest rate fluctuations.
 The Company has historically altered its fixed/floating rate mix based upon anticipated cash flows from operations relative to the Company's overall financial condition.
 Sensitivity analyses are performed to review the impact on the Company's financial position and coverage of various interest rate movements.
 The counterparties to these interest rate hedging arrangements are major financial institutions with which the Company also has other financial relationships.
-While the Company is exposed to credit loss in the event of nonperformance by these counterparties, the Company does not anticipate nonperformance by these parties.
-The Company generally maintains between 40% and 60% of total borrowings at variable interest rates after taking into account all of the interest rate hedging activities.
+While the Company generally maintains between 40% and 60% of total borrowings at variable interest rates after taking into account all of the interest rate hedging activities.
 While this is the target range for the percentage of total borrowings at variable interest rates, the financial position of the Company and market conditions may result in strategies outside of this range at certain points in time.
 Approximately 42% of the Company's debt and capital lease obligations of \$789.1 million as of January 2, 2005 was subject to changes in short-term interest rates.

 As it relates to the Company's variable rate debt and variable rate leases, assuming no changes in the Company's financial structure, if market interest rates average 1% more in 2005 than the interest rates as of January 2, 2005, interest expense for 2005 would increase by approximately \$3.3 million.
 This amount was determined by calculating the effect of the hypothetical interest rate on our variable rate debt and variable rate leases after giving consideration to all our interest rate hedging activities.
-This calculated, hypothetical increase in interest expense for the following twelve months may be different from the actual increase in interest rate rate rate rate rate reset dates on the Company's floating rate debt and derivative financial instruments.
+This calculated, hypothetical increase in interest rate reset dates on the Company's floating rate debt and derivative financial instruments.